simonehagey/orbdot/docs/source/model_fitting.rst

 5. Orbital Decay Predictions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :meth:`~orbdot.analysis.Analyzer.orbital_decay_predicted` method calculates and summarizes various orbital decay parameters that are predicted by theory, using on an empirical law for the host star's modified tidal quality factor.
+The :meth:`~orbdot.analysis.Analyzer.orbital_decay_predicted` method calculates and summarizes various orbital decay parameters that are predicted by theory, using an empirical law for the host star's modified tidal quality factor.

 .. code-block:: python